MaoZiming/papers/1-basic-os/03-paging.md

   - Suppose you have 32KB directly-mapped cache.
 You have 2 small 8k arrays, but unfortunately they are both aligned and map to the same sets.
 This means that while they could theoretically fit in the cache (if you fix your alignment), they will not utilize the full cache size and instead compete for the same group of sets and thrash each other.
 These are conflict misses, since the data could fit, but still collides due to organization.
 - OS decides when to bring a page into memory (i.e. page selection policy)
   - Most pages: demand paging, bring in on-demand
+  - Demand paging is a technique used in virtual memory systems where pages enter main memory only when requested or needed by the CPU.
+In demand paging, the operating system loads only the necessary pages of a program into memory at runtime, instead of loading the entire program into memory at the start.
+A page fault occurred when the program needed to access a page that is not currently in memory.
   - Prefetching: i.e. page P is brought into memory, code P + 1 will likely soon be accessed
 - OS decides how to write pages out to disk
   - One at a time v.s clustering (or grouping)